RichardSchrauwen/hello-worlds/README.md

  and   ![hello-worlds](https://img.shields.io/github/repo-size/richardschrauwen/hello-worlds?style=plastic)

 # hello-worlds & other sample code
-Collection of the basic code in various programming languages.
-Will always be a work in progress...
+Collection of the basic code in various programming languages I use / have used.
+Will always be a work in progress and in no way a complete collection of all helloworlds in the world.

 ## the go way
 Prerequisites: install golang